cajakil/max-silent-dreams/README.md

 * it may take several seconds for the files to open
 * if you have issues, you can [file a bug report on GitHub](https://github.com/cajakil/max-silent-dreams/issues) or [contact me](https://jackcampbell.uk/contact)

+## Important

+* Feedback warning: do not use the "mic" mode with a laptop's built in mic and built in speakers.
+Use headphones at least.
+* Set the output volume low to start with

 ## Documentation is [here](https://www.playbook.com/s/jack-campbell/8dqWmYCDWaF3URK1WUDxQAa6)